MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 Learn how to use GPIO pins to read a signal from a sensor, and respond accordingly.

 This project uses a passive infrared (PIR) sensor to detect intruders.
 Warm-blooded intruders are generally hotter than the background office environment, provided the air-conditioning is working ;-).
-Since everything warmer than absolute zero glows, due to black body radiation, we are able to measure the far infrared (FIR) light signatures emitted from people with our fancy $2 micro-bolometer sensor and our friend, the Arduino.
-Your sensors are pre-configured to toggle a logic HIGH (5V) upon detecting the increased FIR signature from a human.
+Everything warmer than absolute zero glows, due to black body radiation.
+We are able to measure the far infrared (FIR) light signatures emitted from humans, with our fancy $2 micro-bolometer sensor and our friend, the Arduino.

 ### Setup for the Exercise